Official Name: Federal Republic of Germany

 National treatment is granted foreign copyright holders.
 Germany has signed and ratified the WIPO Internet treaties.
 Foreign and German rights holders, however, remain critical of provisions in the German Copyright Act that allow exceptions for private copies of copyrighted works.
 Most rights holder organizations regard German authorities’ enforcement of intellectual property protections as comprehensive, although problems persist due to lenient court rulings in some cases and the difficulty of combating piracy of copyrighted works on the Internet.

-Economic Freedom: The Heritage Foundation’s 2019 Index of Economic Freedom ranks Germany as the 24th freest in the world, scoring it as 73.5% free.
-Germany ranks 14th out of the 26 countries in the European region and its overall score is significantly higher than the world average.
+Economic Freedom: The Heritage Foundation’s 2021 Index of Economic Freedom ranks Germany as the 29th freest in the world, scoring it 72.5% free.
+Germany ranks 16th out of the 45 countries in the European region and its overall score is significantly higher than the world average.

-Corruption: Among industrialized countries, Germany ranks in the middle, according to Transparency International’s corruption indices.
+Corruption: Among industrialized countries, Germany ranks 9th out of 180 countries, according to Transparency International’s corruption index.
 The construction sector and public contracting, in conjunction with undue political party influence, represent particular areas of continued concern.
 Nevertheless, U.S. firms have not identified corruption as an impediment to investment.

 The German government has sought to reduce domestic and foreign corruption.
 Strict anti-corruption laws apply to domestic economic activity and the laws are enforced.